5 Tips for an Easy End of the School Year

 The daunting task of packing the classroom up can be so overwhelming for teachers.
 You spent all year getting the room to work for you, your paras, and your students.
 Then you have to take things down, put them away, and also remember where you put them when you come back in the fall.

 My suggestion is to try to keep like items together that you know are going to be used together in the next year.
-So I try to have tubs that either are based on like items OR that are for certain times of the school year.
+So I try to have tubs that are either based on like items or for certain times of the school year.
 For example, I have a “back to school” tub where I keep copies of welcome letters, information cards, bulletin board pieces, and easy tasks for my students.
 It’s everything I use in the first month of school in one place that is easy to get to.
-Then when I come back it’s not so stressful to hunt down all the things I need.
+Then, when I come back, it’s not so stressful to hunt down all the things I need.

-It’s crucial to make sure you are showing the people that help you run your classroom some appreciation.
-It’s not always easy to buy gifts at the end of the year when things are crazy so I have a tip.
-Instead of looking then for what you need have it in the back of your mind all year.
-Every time you go to a store check out the clearance, gift, or school supply sections.
-Still, you can find some great deals on items that come in handy as gifts for paraprofessionals, co-teachers, or even student teachers!
+It’s crucial to make sure you are showing the people who help you run your classroom some appreciation.
+It’s not always easy to buy gifts at the end of the school year when things are crazy, so I have a tip.
+Instead of looking then for what you need, have it in the back of your mind all year.
+Every time you go to a store, check out the clearance, gift, or school supply sections.
+You can find some great deals on items that come in handy as gifts for paraprofessionals, co-teachers, or even student teachers!

-Once I have those items I have a bin of gifts I keep in my teacher closet.
+Once I have those items, I have a bin of gifts I keep in my teacher closet.
 It’s a milk crate with sticky notes, fun pens, thank you cards, word search books, small candles, and other stuff!
 I’m sure you can think of more things than I could, especially if you know what those people like.
-I often will have my staff complete a survey at the beginning of the year like this.
-It gives me an idea of what they like so I know what to look for as gifts!
+I often have my staff complete a survey like this at the beginning of the year.
+It gives me an idea of what they like, so I know what to look for as gifts!

 Just remember: